sysmulch/portfolio_old/docs/software-documentation/escriptorium-install-debian-fqdn.md

 1. From your terminal application, sign into the server as the root user, using the password or SSH key generated at the time of creating the server.

-> [!NOTE]
     > If you can't sign in to the server using SSH, it could mean that SSH connections are blocked.
-In that case, sign into your account with your hosting provider and look for a browser-based terminal.
+In that case, sign into your account with your hosting provider and access the server using the hosting provider's browser-based terminal.
 You can use your terminal application later on after enabling SSH.

 1. Create a non-root user.
 Replace `htrfan` with the username of your choice.